arielsalminen/vue-design-system/README.md

 * [Directory Structure](https://github.com/viljamis/vue-design-system/wiki/directory-structure): What goes where and why.
 * [Working with the System](https://github.com/viljamis/vue-design-system/wiki/working-with-the-system): Concrete examples on how to work with `Tokens`, `Elements` , `Patterns` and `Templates`.
 * [Editing Living Documentation](https://github.com/viljamis/vue-design-system/wiki/editing-living-documentation): How to customize the living system documentation.
+* [Component Spacing](https://github.com/viljamis/vue-design-system/wiki/spacing): A framework for creating a predictable and harmonious spacing.
 * [Component Status](https://github.com/viljamis/vue-design-system/wiki/Component-Status): Clear labels that reflect the state of completion.
 * [Component QA](https://github.com/viljamis/vue-design-system/wiki/Component-QA): How to review new components and keep the quality high.
 * [Contributing](https://github.com/viljamis/vue-design-system/blob/master/CONTRIBUTING.md): A set of guidelines for contributing to the system.